 What is the Epiphany?
 Celebrating the Epiphany in Germany

-January 6th is celebrated as the Epiphany in Germany, but what is the Epiphany?
-In the Church Calendar, January 6th is the day that the Wise Men of the Bible arrived at the stable in Bethlehem to bring gifts to the infant Jesus.
-Today this day is celebrated as a public holiday in much of Germany.
-There are special church services, children dress as Star Singers and go door to door collecting treats and coins, and (my favorite) men travel door to door dressed as kings blessing houses with a chalk C + M + B. The Epiphany is the 12th day of Christmas, and for many, it is the signal for the end of the holiday season.
+January 6, the Epiphany, or Dreikönigstag, is a public holiday in Germany.
+What is the Epiphany?
+In the Church Calendar, January 6 is the day that the Wise Men or Three Kings arrived at the stable in Bethlehem to bring gifts to the infant Jesus.
+The day is celebrated with special church services.
+In Catholic areas, children dress as Star Singers and go door to door collecting treats and coins.
+Or, you may see men dressed as kings walking door to door and blessing houses using chalk to write C + M + B near the door.
+The Epiphany is the 12th day of Christmas, and for many, it is the signal for the end of the holiday season.

-Before the Fourth Century, the birth of Christ, Jesus’s Epiphany (which means appearance in Greek) was celebrated on January 6.
-The date was official shifted to Dec 25 by Pope Julius I (the date isn’t arbitrary… Mary learned she was pregnant with the Son of God on March 25, the Annunciation, and Dec 25 is 9 months later… makes sense).
+Before the Fourth Century, the birth of Christ, Jesus’s Epiphany, which means appearance in Greek, was celebrated on January 6.
+Pope Julius I officially shifted the date to December 25.
+(The date wasn’t arbitrary.
+Mary learned she was pregnant with the Son of God on March 25, the Annunciation and December 25 is nine months laterso for those counting on their fingers, it makes sense.)

-In the Bible Gospel Matthew, the Magi, or Wise men (sometimes called Kings) learned of Christ’s birth, then traveled from the east following a star.
-Today we celebrate January 6 as the day the Magi arrived at the stable in Bethlehem to bring gifts to the Christ Child.
-The Kings are not named, they have come to be known as Melchior, from Persia, Balthezar, an Arab Scholar and Caspar, from India.
-Three gifts were given; Frankincense (a perfume or incense), Myrrh (an anointing oil) and Gold.
-The gifts were important… these were items that were not given to an ordinary man, these are gifts for a King, and so the Wise Men acknowledged Jesus for who he was, the King of Kings.
+In the Bible Gospel Matthew, the Magi, or Wise men (sometimes called Kings), learned of Christ’s birth, then traveled from the east following a star.
+We celebrate January 6 as the day the Magi arrived at the stable in Bethlehem to bring gifts to the Christ Child.
+The Kings are not named in the Bible, but they have come to be known as Melchior, from Persia, Balthezar, an Arab Scholar and Caspar, from India.
+Three gifts were given: Frankincense (a perfume or incense), Myrrh (an anointing oil), and Gold.
+The gifts were important; these were items that would never be given to an ordinary man.
+These were gifts for a King, so according to the Bible, the Wise Men acknowledged Jesus as the King of Kings.

-Today, an ornate shrine, a Gold box, containing the bones of the Magi holds a place of honor in the Cologne Cathedral.
-Legend has it that St. Helena found them in Constantinople, and brought them home.
+Today, an ornate gold shrine containing the bones of the Magi holds a place of honor in the Cologne Cathedral.
+Legend has it that St. Helena found them in Constantinople and brought them home.
 They were housed in Milan until the Emperor Barbarossa brought them to Cologne in the 12th century.
 (Maybe that’s why Germans feel so strongly about these Epiphany celebrations?)
-The box is very big (the altar has a special lift to raise and lower it).
-It really is quite amazing to see.
-(Read more about it HERE–> Cologne Dom)
+The shrine is quite large, and the altar has a special lift to raise and lower it.
+(Read more it HERE–> Cologne Dom)

 Celebrating the Epiphany in Germany